PeterSoerud/birc-project/README.md

 The command below should install what you need for a project in population genetics:

     conda create --name bircproject -c gwforg -c conda-forge -c bioconda -c kaspermunch slurm-jupyter gwf pip jupyter jupyterlab ipyparallel numpy pandas matplotlib seaborn ipympl biopython pyfaidx scikit-allel pylint vcftools tabix samtools
+   -->

+The command below should install what you need to get started on a project:

+conda create --name bircproject -c gwforg -c conda-forge -c bioconda -c kaspermunch slurm-jupyter gwf jupyterlab jupyterlab-git pandas seaborn biopython

-Should you end up needing more packages than you initially included, you can easily install them later.
-E.g., to see how to install `cartopy` using `conda`, just google "conda cartopy".
-The top link instructs you to install it like this: `conda install -c conda-forge cartopy`.
+You probably end up needing more packages than you initially included, you can easily install them later.
+E.g., to see how to install `biopython` using `conda`, just google "conda biopython".
+The top link instructs you to install it like this: `conda install -c conda-forge biopython`.

 **Important:** Whenever you log into the cluster to work on your project, you should activate your `bircproject` environment like this: